droneslab/Luna-1/README.md

 - Blender camera FOV:   39.6

 ## Citation
-If you use this dataset in your work, please cite with the bibtex entry below:
 ```
 @inproceedings{chase2024mars,
   title={MARs: Multi-view Attention Regularizations for Patch-based Feature Recognition of Space Terrain},